Astro CI/CD templates for Jenkins

 Single branch implementation

-Use the following template to implement DAG-only deploys to a single Deployment using Jenkins.
+Use the following template to implement dag-only deploys to a single Deployment using Jenkins.

 -